-7. According to fast fashion statistics from 2020, the global sales of apparel and footwear will exceed £2.4 trillion by 2030.
+7. According to fast fashion statistics, the global sales of apparel and footwear will exceed £2.4 trillion by 2030.

-Recent projections show that the growth of the fashion industry will return to normal after 2021.
+Recent projections show that the growth of the fashion industry will return to normal in 2022.
 In 2019, the global sales of apparel and footwear reached £1.4 trillion.
 The largest apparel market in the world was the US, with £263.6 million in revenue.